 Please note: This is not a sponsored post.
 We purchased our Frame TVs and artwork ourselves and just think they are awesome.
 This post may contain some affiliate links.
 Click here for details.

-Where to purchase digital art prints for the Samsung Frame TV
+Where to purchase digital artwork for the Samsung Frame TV

 1. Juniper Print Shop

 I mentioned Laurie Anne in my post on my favourite places to buy affordable art as I’ve purchased a few prints of her landscape paintings.
-In the Juniper Print Shop you can buy her ice-cream coloured painting of a French Port or this beach landscape inspired by Montauk.
+At Juniper Print Shop you can buy her ice-cream coloured painting of a French Port or this beach landscape inspired by Montauk.

 Psst: Sign up to the Juniper newsletter and you get 10% off your first order.